 Anatomy of a Ticket

-Use this helpful guide to understand the colors, icons, and labels on your Spearhead ticket dashboard.
+Use this helpful guide to understand the colors, icons, and labels on your agent's Spearhead ticket dashboard.

 Here's a helpful legend for easy reference of your average Spearhead ticket.

 A. The unique ticket ID generated.
-This is referenced on reports, communications, and all ticket logs.
+This is referenced on reports, communications, and all the ticket logs.

 B. The ticket type.